Commercial Altitude Training Systems

 With our commercial K2 high flow systems, Hypoxico has developed a line of the most powerful and intelligent hypoxic technology on the market – capable of providing up to 20,000 liters per minute of hypoxic or hyperoxic air.
 These systems are American made and capable of being shipped and installed anywhere in the world.

 All users benefit from precise environmental tuning, and our ability to manipulate altitude, temperature and humidity independently.

 Hypoxic vs. Hyperoxic Commercial Installations

 Of course, Hypoxico is known for our world class altitude training systems.
 As such, most of our commercial systems are appropriately designed to convert low-elevation spaces into simulated high-altitude environments.
-That said we are equally skilled and experienced installing systems which create hyperoxic (oxygen rich) environments.
-Typically these systems are installed at high-altitude locations in order to bring them down in elevation.
+That said, we are equally skilled and experienced installing systems which create hyperoxic (oxygen rich) environments.
+Typically these systems are installed at high-altitude locations in order to bring users down in elevation.
 In some cases, these installations are used for athletes – allowing for maximum high-intensity training – but more often simply to reduce the stress and side effects of living at actual altitude.